 Searching for warm debris disks around transiting planets systems

 Debris disks are the remnant of planet formation, and can be found around older stars.
 They are similar to our Kuiper belt, consisting mainly of asteroids, planetesimals, and cold dust located far from their host star (several tens of astronomical units).
-Because they are that cold, they emit in the far infrared regime.
-However, a small fraction of these disks are detected in the mid infrared, meaning that their components are hotter (and hence closer to their star) than typical debris disks.
-These “warm” debris disks are exciting, because they could be produced by collisions of bodies in the inner regions of the system.
+Because they are cold, they emit in the far infrared regime.
+However, a small fraction of these disks are detected in the mid infrared, meaning that they are hotter (and hence closer to their star) than typical debris disks.
+These “warm” debris disks could be produced by collisions of bodies in the inner regions of the system.
 Even more interesting, these collisions could be the result of the dynamical excitation of an asteroid belt analog by planets in these systems.

 In Ribas et al. 2012 we searched for warm debris disks around all the known stars with transiting planets, plus the planetary systems candidates from the Kepler mission.
 By including mid infrared data from the WISE survey, we identified 13 stars with promising mid infrared excess at 12 and/or 22 microns and compared the estimated location of the dust with the orbits of the planets/planetary candidates in these systems.